7RU7H/Archive/Security-Disciplines/Incident-Response/Cyber-Crisis-Management.md

 - `number of affected users`
 - `impact` being measure by the operability of system(s) affected and by how much

+#### Process of CMT

+[THM Cyber Crisis Management Room](https://tryhackme.com/room/cybercrisismanagement): *"It is important to note that during the entire process, the CMT remains static.
+Rather than have members of the main CMT split off and find information, SMEs are used to bring information to the CMT.
+This is because if the CMT team were to split off during a critical moment, it would waste time to assemble the team again.
+This model ensures that the CMT can always receive critical information from stakeholders and SMEs."*

+1. Golden Hour
+2. information Update <--> Triage
+3. Action Discussion <--> Action Approval
+	- Action Discussion:
+		- Restricting remote access via VPN
+		- Domain Takedowns of a Domain Controller
+		- Switching a system to a disaster recovery environment
+	- Action Approval - Time Sensitive ([[Ransomware]] encrypting an entire system, preventing total [[Data-Exfiltration]], etc)
+		- Decisions will often be made very hierarchically and directly by the CEO
+1. Documentation and Crisis Closure

 #### Roles in the CMT